dsw7/WarrenLabLaserSoftware/README.md

 **M.** Convenience feature for programmatically controlling individual shutters
 **N.** Convenience feature for programmatically controlling all shutters
 **O.** Pressing the START button will begin an experiment
-**P.** Pressing the ABORT button will immediately stop an experiment.
-Use in case of a major safety issue arising during an
+**P.** Pressing the ABORT button will immediately stop an experiment. **Use in case of a major safety issue arising during an
-       an experiment or perhaps to abort an experiment where parameters were incorrectly chosen
+       an experiment** or perhaps to abort an experiment where parameters were incorrectly chosen
 **Q.** Exports signal averaged data as .csv to a directory of choosing
 **R.** The results pane
+### Example for Laser Options parameters
+Here the program will take 25 blank reads and then 25 experimental reads.
+This will then be repeated 3 times with a delay of 2 seconds between each group.

 ---
 ## Description of all directories